IWF World Championships 2017 Medal Table

 The AWF even made requests to ARMNADO for named athletes to be tested on specific dates.

-No athlete has ever failed a test carried out in Armenia, the report said.
+An athlete has never failed a test carried out in Armenia, the report said.

 Even when testers arrived from overseas the weightlifters would know in advance.